Keyboard shortcuts

 }

-This means that items of a repetition ({...}) are stored in a vector and can be processed later in the desired direction.
-I defined this behavior for all repetitions of grammar items.
+Items in repetitions ({...}) are stored in vectors and can be processed in the desired direction.
+This behavior applies to all grammar repetitions.

-Replace the use statements at the top of the file with the following lines:
+Replace the use statements at the top of the file:

 #![allow(unused)]